Type 2 medication

 Classes of Diabetes Drugs

-Different diabetes pills available in the market are members of six classes of diabetes drugs that work differently in lowering blood-glucose levels.
-Oral medication for diabetes are come under three major categories, they are:
+Different diabetes pills available in the market that work differently in lowering blood-glucose levels.
+Oral medication for diabetes are come under the following categories:

 - Insulin Sensitizers are working to lower your blood glucose level by increasing insulin sensitivity of your muscle, fat and liver.
 Some of the insulin sensitizers are Biguanides, Thiazolidinediones (TZDs) or glitazones